KonstantinTomashevich/Kan/unit/render_pipeline_language/readme.md

 Settings are declared in global scope and follow the pattern:
 `conditional_prefix? setting_name (block unsigned_integer_value)? = setting_value_compile_time_expression;` with
-`conditonal_prefix` being allowed to use instance options, `string_name` is an identifier or sequence of identifiers with `.` between them, optional block suffix for specifying blocks for settings that require block context (for example there can be several color outputs, therefore we must specify color output index as block index) and compile time expression (like expressions in conditionals) for calculating setting value.
+`conditonal_prefix` being allowed to use instance options, `setting_name` is an identifier or sequence of identifiers with `.` between them, optional block suffix for specifying blocks for settings that require block context (for example there can be several color outputs, therefore we must specify color output index as block index) and compile time expression (like expressions in conditionals) for calculating setting value.
 Setting values can be flags,